 Making Your Final Decision / Taking Off

-We suggest you to read your local law guidelines before proceeding with a purchase of a bigger commercial drone (like enhanced versions of Phantom by DJI which cost just a bit above one grand).
+We suggest you read your local legal guidelines before proceeding with a purchase of a bigger commercial drone (like enhanced versions of Phantom by DJI which cost just a bit above one grand).
 It is known that due to many concerns around aerial unmanned vehicles, quite a few states have been managing new, sometimes overly restrictive legislation mandating.
 But don’t worry yet!
 Knowing is key, and as such there are many websites where you can find out how to behave when you receive your first aerial drone.
-For example this website provides great guidelines in a cheat sheet which you can print out so you don’t forget those!
+For example, this website provides great guidelines in a cheat sheet which you can print out so you don’t forget those!

 When buying your quadcopter, make sure to check out quadcopter reviews; these reviews give you a good idea of what your unit can do, and it makes it a lot easier to pick one that has the specific features that you need.

-We recommend that you look at price, durability and features before you buy a unit.
+We recommend that you look at price, durability, and features before you buy a unit.
 Read up on various units to help you figure out which is the best quadcopter in your price range.
 When you do this, you’ll get one that meets your personal specifications.
 It takes a lot of guesswork out of the process; you’ll be more likely to buy a unit that suits your needs without going through the trial and error that frustrates most new hobbyists.
 Fly safe!